ProjectEvergreen/greenwood/packages/plugin-renderer-puppeteer/README.md

 ## Overview

-A Greenwood plugin for using [**Puppeteer**](https://pptr.dev) as a custom [pre-rendering solution](/docs/server-rendering/#render-vs-prerender).
-As Puppeteer is a headless browser, it provides a lot more power and capabilities for fully rendering things like Web Components Web Components, GraphQL calls, and other very browser dependent features.
+A Greenwood plugin for using [**Puppeteer**](https://pptr.dev) as a custom [_pre-rendering_ solution](/docs/server-rendering/#render-vs-prerender).
+As Puppeteer is a headless browser, it provides a lot more power and capabilities for fully rendering things like Web Components, GraphQL calls, and other very browser dependent features.

 ### Caveats